Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Additionally, bad motor mounts don’t do a great job of absorbing the vibrations, which may lead to delayed shift times and even drivetrain damage, especially at high revs.

 Engine mounts are responsible for damping the forces that occur when shifting gears or while decelerating.
-From a performance standpoint, stiffer mounts help to directly transmit the forces at the expense of refinement.
+From a performance standpoint, stiffer mounts help to transmit the forces at the expense of refinement.

 In solid engine mounts, there is minimal loss of power, which is not the case in rubber mounts.
 As discussed earlier, some of the engine torque is absorbed by the rubber.
+In short, engine mounts will affect performance.

 Solid Motor Mounts vs Polyurethane vs Rubber